United States Declaration of Independence: Final push

 Support for a Congressional declaration of independence was consolidated in the final weeks of June 1776.
 On June 14, the Connecticut Assembly instructed its delegates to propose independence and, the following day, the legislatures of New Hampshire and Delaware authorized their delegates to declare independence.
 In Pennsylvania, political struggles ended with the dissolution of the colonial assembly, and a new Conference of Committees under Thomas McKean authorized Pennsylvania's delegates to declare independence on June 18.
 The Provincial Congress of New Jersey had been governing the province since January 1776; they resolved on June 15 that Royal Governor William Franklin was "an enemy to the liberties of this country" and had him arrested.
 On June 21, they chose new delegates to Congress and empowered them to join in a declaration of independence.

-Only Maryland and New York had yet to authorize independence toward the end of June.
-Previously, Maryland's delegates had walked out when the Continental Congress adopted Adams' May 15 preamble, and had sent to the Annapolis Convention for instructions.
+As of the end of June, only two of the thirteen colonies had yet to authorize independence, Maryland and New York.
+Maryland's delegates previously walked out when the Continental Congress adopted Adams' May 15 preamble, and had sent to the Annapolis Convention for instructions.
 On May 20, the Annapolis Convention rejected Adams' preamble, instructing its delegates to remain against independence.
 But Samuel Chase went to Maryland and, thanks to local resolutions in favor of independence, was able to get the Annapolis Convention to change its mind on June 28.
 Only the New York delegates were unable to get revised instructions.
 When Congress had been considering the resolution of independence on June 8, the New York Provincial Congress told the delegates to wait.
 But on June 30, the Provincial Congress evacuated New York as British forces approached, and would not convene again until July 10.
 This meant that New York's delegates would not be authorized to declare independence until after Congress had made its decision.